 The main reasons for switching are either the current provider’s new “deal” was too expensive or people simply found a better deal elsewhere.

 When your contract comes to an end, here’s how to handle things, so you get the best deal.

 First up, head to somewhere like mobiles.co.uk and find out how much you could be paying if you switched.
 Don’t just look at contract phones / pay monthly , but take look at SIM only deals and Pay As You Go too.

 Get some rough figures to see how many minutes, texts and how much data you’ll get if you did switch.

 Then, jump on a webchat service (or call if you prefer) with your current provider and ask what’s the best tariff they can offer you.

 Around 70% of people who haggled could get more data or minutes added to their plan – this is far more than offered in their end of contract notification.
-Some people who successfully negotiated were able to save up to £96 a year.

 Use your research of what other providers offer to see if you can save even more.

 If you’re not happy, they can’t do the deal you want, or you’ve seen far better elsewhere, then it’s time to walk away.